Almost everywhere you go, someone is always asking for a PSA birth certificate.

 How To Get PSA Birth Certificate via Walk-In at SM Business Center

-Aside from Serbilis Centers, walk-in applications are also welcome at various SM Business Centers nationwide.
+Walk-in applications are welcome at various SM Business Centers nationwide.

 A 2010 tie-up between SM and NSO has enabled the SM Business Center, usually located within SM Department Stores, to process and release civil registry documents like birth, death, and marriage certificates, among others.